serverless/dashboard/docs/application-guide/dev-mode.md

 However, there are a few differences in instrumentaiton between Dev and Prod Instrumentaiton Modes:

-- Dev captures only HTTP and AWS API spans, while Prod also captures Express.js spans.
+- Dev displays only HTTP and AWS API spans, while the Trace Explorer also displays Express.js spans.
 - Dev captures requests/responses on the Lambda invocation, while in Prod the request/response are not captured to prevent potentially sensitive information from being captured.